CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

     ![](media/logaw-3.png "Confirm")

-1. Once the Custom logs is available, expand Custom Logs at the bottom of the list of tables and you will see a table called **sqlManagedInstances_agent_logs_CL**.
+1. Once the Custom logs are available, expand Custom Logs at the bottom of the list of tables and you will see a table called **sqlManagedInstances_agent_logs_CL**.

     ![](media/logaw-4.png "Confirm")